A Polygon Pour (brighter red) being used to create a large GND area on a board.

 The polygon will be created with its Fill Mode set to Outline.
-Note that the originally selected primitives are not removed and the new polygon is poured inside the selected objects.
+Note that the original selected primitives are not removed, and the new polygon is poured inside the selected objects.
+The selected objects can now be deleted or moved to another layer (via the Inspector panel).
 Double-click to repour the new polygon as solid or hatched.
-Note that the edge of the new polygon will lay along the centerline of the selected objects that were used to create it.
+Note that the edge of the new polygon will lie along the centerline of the selected objects that were used to create it.

 Move Polygon Vertices

-Polygons contain two points or "handles" with which to edit the shape of the polygon.
+Polygons contain to points, or "handles" with which to edit the shape of the polygon.

 To modify the polygon shape:

 Clickand select a polygon, which will highlight the vertices for the polygon and change the cursor to a crosshair.